openSUSE/libeconf/README.md

 two methods of overriding this vendor settings: copy the file from /usr/_vendordir_ to /etc and modify the settings.
 Alternatively, a directory named _file_._suffix_.d/ within /etc can be created, with drop-in files in the form _name_._suffix_.
-This files contain only the changes of the specific settings the user is interested in.
+These files contain only the changes of the specific settings the user is interested in.
 There can be several such drop-in files, they are processed in lexicographic order of their filename.